Ezra Klein

-Ezra Klein (born May 10, 1984) is an American journalist, political analyst, New York Times columnist, and the host of The Ezra Klein Show podcast.
-He is a co-founder of Vox and formerly served as the website's editor-at-large.
+Ezra Klein (born May 9, 1984) is an American political commentator and journalist.
+He has been a New York Times columnist since 2021 and the host of The Ezra Klein Show podcast.
+He is a co-founder of Vox and was formerly the website's editor-at-large.
 He has held editorial positions at The Washington Post and The American Prospect, and was a regular contributor to Bloomberg News and MSNBC.
-His first book, Why We're Polarized, was published by Simon & Schuster in January 2020.
+Klein has written two books, both published by Simon & Schuster: Why We're Polarized in January 2020, and Abundance, cowritten with Derek Thompson, in March 2025.

-Klein rose to prominence as a blogger, who became well known for his in-depth analysis on a range of policy issues.
-By 2007, Klein's blog had gained a substantial following and was acquired by The American Prospect, where he served as an associate editor.
-At The Washington Post, Klein managed Wonkblog, a branded blog that featured his and other reporters’ writing on domestic policy.
+Klein rose to prominence as a blogger who became well known for his in-depth analysis on a range of policy issues.
+By 2007, Klein's blog had gained a substantial following and was acquired by The American Prospect, where he was an associate editor.
+At The Washington Post, Klein managed Wonkblog, a branded blog that featured his writing on domestic policy.

-In 2014, alongside fellow journalists Matt Yglesias and Melissa Bell, Klein co-founded Vox, a website for explanatory news owned by Vox Media.
-He served as the editor-in-chief, and later as editor-at-large.
-Klein also contributed articles to the website, hosted an associated podcast (The Ezra Klein Show), and worked as an executive producer for Vox's Netflix series Explained.
-In November 2020, Klein announced he would be leaving Vox to join The New York Times as a columnist and podcast host.
+In 2014, alongside fellow journalists Matthew Yglesias and Melissa Bell, Klein co-founded Vox, a website for explanatory news owned by Vox Media.
+He was the editor-in-chief, and later the editor-at-large.
+Klein also contributed articles to the site, hosted an associated podcast (The Ezra Klein Show), and worked as an executive producer for Vox's Netflix series Explained.
+In November 2020, Klein left Vox to join The New York Times as a columnist and podcast host.

-In 2012, Klein was described as a "Washington ".

 Early life and education

-Klein was raised in a Jewish family in Irvine, California.
-His father, Abel Klein, originally from Rio de Janeiro, Brazil, is a professor of mathematics at the University of California, Irvine; his mother is an artist.
-Klein attended University High School, where he was a poor student and graduated in 2002 with a 2.2 GPA.
-Klein attended the University of California, Santa Cruz for two years before transferring to the University of California, Los Angeles, from which he graduated in 2005 with a Bachelor of Arts degree in political science.
+Klein was raised in Irvine, California.
+His father, Abel Klein, is a professor of mathematics at the University of California, Irvine; his mother is an artist.
+He is Jewish.
+Klein attended University High School, where he was a poor student and graduated in 2002 with only a 2.2 GPA.
+Klein attended the University of California, Santa Cruz, for two years before transferring to the University of California, Los Angeles, from which he graduated in 2005 with a BA in political science.
 While at UCSC, he applied to write for City on a Hill Press but was rejected.
 He said school was never a great fit for him academically or socially.